Sidekicks (album)

 Sidekicks (also known as Rainbow Carousel) is an album by Tom Fogerty and Randy Oda (who previously worked together in the rock band Ruby).
 The album was recorded in 1988 and released in 1992 on Fantasy Records, two years after Fogerty's death in 1990.
-Due to its posthumous release, Sidekicks stands as Fogerty's final album.
+Due to its posthumous release, Sidekicks stands as Fogerty's final studio work.

 Background

 During spring 1988, Fogerty and Oda reunited to work on new material for the album that would become Sidekicks.
 Recorded at Studio D at Fantasy Studios in Berkeley, additional overdubs were recorded at Chaton Recording in Scottsdale.
 The project saw Fogerty's son Jeff and Oda's brother Kevin on bass and drums respectively.
 After completing half of the album, Fogerty and Oda agreed to return to the studio at a later date so that Fogerty could spend more time with his newly-born daughter.
 However, soon after, Fogerty fell ill with pneumonia and was diagnosed with AIDS; believed to have been from an unscreened blood transfusion during Fogerty's back surgery earlier in the decade.
 After recovering from the pneumonia, Fogerty was able to continue working on Sidekicks.